Twelve Core Challenges and Fifty Rapid Responses

 The Risk of Inaction

-If the federal centre were located in Dublin or Belfast, one tradition would interpret the constitutional centre as structurally aligned against it from the outset.
-That perception would harden resistance, reinforce fears of absorption or downgrading, and destabilise transition legitimacy.
+Were the constitutional centre located in Dublin or Belfast, one tradition would likely perceive the system as structurally aligned against it from the outset.

 12. How does the Parity Accord approach royalty and contested symbols in the Irish context?